sgeulette/plone.formwidget.datetime/README.txt

 Introduction
 ============

-The plone.formwidget.dateinput provides date and time widgets for plone to be used with z3c.form and Archetypes.
+The package plone.formwidget.datetime provides date and time widgets for plone to be used with z3c.form and Archetypes.
 The calendar widget is based on JQueryTools Dateinput, provided by plone.app.jquerytools.

 TODO
 ====